History of Oman: Late 19th and early 20th centuries

+World War II

+Upon the outbreak of World War II, the sultan of Oman declared war on Germany on September 10, 1939.
+During the war, Oman had a strategic role in the defence of the United Kingdom's trade routes.
+Oman was never attacked during the war.
+In 1943, the Royal Air Force established stations on Masirah Island (RAF Masirah) and at Ras al Hadd.
+Air-sea rescue units were also stationed in Oman.
+No. 244 Squadron RAF flew Bristol Blenheim V light bombers and Vickers Wellington XIIIs out of RAF Masirah on anti-submarine duties in the Gulf of Oman and the northern Arabian Sea, while No. 209 Squadron RAF, No. 265 Squadron RAF, and No. 321 Squadron RAF flew Consolidated PBY Catalinas out of Umm Ruşayş on Masirah Island.

+On October 16, 1943, the German U-Boat U-533 was sunk in the Gulf of Oman after being struck by depth charges dropped by a Bristol Blenheim from No. 244 Squadron RAF.
+The wreck settled at a depth of 108 meters (354 feet) approximately 25 nautical miles (46 kilometres) off the Fujairah coast.
+52 crew members died, with the sole survivor, Matrosengefreiter Günther Schmidt, taken aboard HMIS Hiravati near Khor Fakkan and made a prisoner of war.
+The wreck is now a popular recreational diving site.

 Late 20th century

 In 1954, the conflict flared up again, when the Treaty of Seeb was broken by the sultan after oil was discovered in the lands of the Imam.
 The new imam (Ghalib bin Ali) led a 5-year rebellion against the sultan's attack.
 The Sultan was aided by the colonial British forces and the Shah of Iran.
 In the early 1960s, the Imam, exiled to Saudi Arabia, obtained support from his hosts and other Arab governments, but this support ended in the 1980s.
 The case of the Imam was argued at the United Nations as well, but no significant measures were taken.

 Zanzibar paid an annual subsidy to Muscat and Oman until its independence in early 1964.

 In 1964, a separatist revolt began in Dhofar province.
 Aided by Communist and leftist governments such as the former South Yemen (People's Democratic Republic of Yemen), the rebels formed the Dhofar Liberation Front, which later merged with the Marxist-dominated Popular Front for the Liberation of Oman and the Arabian Gulf (PFLOAG).
 The PFLOAG's declared intention was to overthrow all traditional Persian Gulf régimes.
 In mid-1974, the Bahrain branch of the PFLOAG was established as a separate organisation and the Omani branch changed its name to the Popular Front for the Liberation of Oman (PFLO), while continuing the Dhofar Rebellion.